 Don’t try to capture bats that have gotten into your home.
 Contact your local animal control office for help.
 If you are bitten or suspect that you have been bitten, contact your local health department immediately.

 Don’t assume there are no bats in your home just because you have not seen any enter or exit.
 If you find a hole, assume there may be bats and check your attic thoroughly before sealing it.
 Trapped bats will starve to death!

 Consider simply coexisting with these gentle creatures.
 Skunks are naturally docile and non-aggressive.
 If you see one in your yard, it is best to just leave it alone and let it leave on its own time.

-If you don’t want skunks living under your deck or shed, seal these areas with chicken wire.
+If you don’t want skunks living under your deck or shed, seal these areas with appropriate wire fencing.
 Leave at least one foot of additional wire on the ground extending from the structure to prevent skunks from digging under to enter.

 If a skunk is living under your deck or shed, spray the area with a mixture of castor oil and dish-washing detergent diluted in water.
 Spray the area at night when the skunk is away foraging.
 When it returns to the den, it will find this odor offensive and will likely seek a new den.
-Once you are sure the skunk is gone, thoroughly seal the area with chicken wire.
+Once you are sure the skunk is gone, thoroughly seal the area with appropriate wire fencing.

 Remove any possible food sources in your yard.
 Skunks are omnivores and will be attracted to pet food as well as bird seed.

 Don’t seal off an area unless you are certain that the skunk and any babies are gone.
 Animals that are trapped will starve to death.